tvedtorama/restdbNative/README.md

 User authentication with Auth0 is a breeze, the GUI simply displays a login screen which is overlaid with the Auth0 login panel.
 When a JWT is received, the redux saga toggles state and the todo-GUI is shown.

+**Building and Debugging**

 Building is done by `gulp build` or `gulp watch`.
 This produces at javascript file hierarchy under /build, which is used runtime.
 When hot reloading is activated, the GUI updates after each build.
 (ATW, this causes the login screen to reappear - not very "hot" then.)

 To debug, use "remote js debugging" in chrome, and connect the amazing [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools).
 This can be done by uncommenting `composeEnhancers(applyMiddleware(middleware)))` in *init.ts*.
 With the remote devtools active, head over to remotedev.io/local and see the state of the app unfolding.
 Magic!

+**Making it you own**

+Set ut a free database over at restdb.io, and get an account at Auth0.
+Configre the db in app/database.ts, setup the Auth0 clientId in components/Todo.tsx.